[HISTORY: Adopted by the Board of Trustees of the Village of Tarrytown 10-23-1978 by L.L. No. 14-1978. Amendments noted where applicable.]

 The Village Administrator shall be appointed by the Mayor and Board of Trustees and shall remain in the position at the pleasure of the Board of Trustees.
 The position shall be an unclassified position.
 Compensation shall be fixed by the Mayor and Board of Trustees.
 The Administrator shall be appointed without regard to political affiliation and solely on the basis of professional qualification, which shall be deemed to be at least a bachelor's degree in public administration and not less than five years' experience in municipal management or equivalent combination thereof.
 The Village Administrator may simultaneously hold another position in and for the village as an officer or full-time employee thereof.

 The Village Administrator shall report to and be under the supervision of the Mayor and Board of Trustees.
-During the absence or disability of the Village Administrator, the Mayor and Board of Trustees may designate any properly qualified person to perform his/her duties.
+During the absence or disability of the Village Administrator, the Assistant Village Administrator shall assume the responsibilities of and act for and on behalf of the Village Administrator.
+If this position is not filled, or the Assistant Village Administrator is also not available due to absence or disability, the Mayor and Board of Trustees may designate any properly qualified person to perform his/her duties.

 Subject to the approval, direction and control of the Mayor and Board of Trustees or, in those instances where approval, direction and control is, by applicable law, reserved to the Mayor, under the approval, direction and control of the Mayor and in accordance with such rules and regulations as may be promulgated by the Board of Trustees, the Village Administrator shall: